eliabieri/hackzurich_2022/README.md

 ## Disclaimer ⚠️
 This code was written during a Hackathon.
-It's ugly, it's faulty, and it's not save for consumption
+It's hacky and not save for consumption